lum8rjack/car-trivia/README.md

 # car-trivia

+## Overview
-Simple web app that pulls trivia questions from Open Trivia DB
+Simple web app that pulls trivia questions from [Open Trivia DB](https://opentdb.com/)

+## Play
+You can test the game by going to https://car-trivia.herokuapp.com/